thewtex/thesis/introduction/background_and_significance.rst

 needle thermistor, although this requires interrogation with a catheter, which is an invasive procedure.
 Inflammation is associated with thrombosis generation on both ruptured and non-ruptured surfaces [Casscells1996]_.
-In a study of 50 CEA samples, Casscells et at. found that some plaques have focal regions that are warmer by 0.4-2.2 ºC, and they can be very close to one another, less than 1 mm apart [Casscells1996]_.
+In a study of 50 CEA samples, Casscells et al. found that some plaques have focal regions that are warmer by 0.4-2.2 ºC, and they can be very close to one another, less than 1 mm apart [Casscells1996]_.
 Increased cell density correlated with macrophage cell density and proximity to the luminal surface.
 In general, the thermal